Mohs Surgery for Skin Cancer

 The recommended treatment of squamous cell carcinoma depends on its type, location, risk, and the clinical judgment of your doctor.

-Early detection of squamous cell carcinoma
+Treatment of recurrent squamous cell carcinoma may include the following:

 Actinic keratoses (AK) are considered an early form of squamous cell skin cancer.
 Your doctor will recommend treating an AK to prevent it from evolving into squamous cell carcinoma.